lcpp-org/RustBCA/README.md

 `rustBCA` is a general-purpose, high-performance code for simulating ion-material interactions using the binary collision approximation ([BCA]), written in [Rust]!

-[BCA] codes are valid for incident ion energies between approximately ~1 eV/nucleon to ~1 GeV/nucleon.
-By discretizing the collision cascade into a sequence of binary collisions, [BCA] codes can accurately and efficiently model the physical processes resulting from the interaction of an energetic ion with a target material.
-This includes: reflection, implantation, sputtering, transmission, and displacement damage.
+By discretizing the collision cascade into a sequence of binary collisions, [BCA] codes can accurately and efficiently model the physics of the interaction between an energetic ion and a target material.
+This includes reflection, implantation, and transmission of the incident ion, as well as sputtering and displacement damage of the target.
+Generally, [BCA] codes are valid for incident ion energies between approximately ~1 eV/nucleon to ~1 GeV/nucleon.

 Check out the `rustBCA` [Wiki] for detailed information, installation instructions, use cases, examples, and more!